 Copyscape’s Premium feature is our preferred choice.
 It costs 0.01c per 100 words (+ 0.01c processing fee), which is a no-brainer to avoid getting yourself into trouble with the plagiarism police!

-Keep clicking for more awesome content about the struggles of being a Neurodiverse student!
+Keep clicking for tons of tech tips for the 21st century classroom and learn more about the struggles of being a neurodivergent student!

 Young adult wearing black hat and black fingernails reading on a leather couch